-Shirley Crystal Chua is Founder and Group CEO of Golden Equator, a holding group of businesses committed to creating value beyond the financial.
-The Group seeks to realise a world where communities, technology, capital and learning converge to propel human potential and inspire new possibilities.
+Shirley Crystal Chua is Founder and Group CEO of Golden Equator, a holding group of businesses that shapes the world of tomorrow by bringing Capital and Community together in new and inventive ways.

-A strong advocate for diversity and inclusion, Shirley is also in the Financial Women’s Association Singapore’s pioneering batch of female champions.
-She is passionate in helping younger female leaders and entrepreneurs as well as NextGen initiatives actively.
+A champion for diversity and inclusion, Shirley is also in the Financial Women’s Association Singapore’s pioneering batch of female champions.
+She invests in and is actively committed to helping younger female leaders and entrepreneurs as well as youth and NextGen initiatives, through performance coaching, leadership guidance, mentorship, and stretch project initiatives.

 Before becoming an entrepreneur, Shirley spent a decade with Citibank and American Express.
-While growing up as a young adult, Shirley spent seven years working with teenagers and young adults to help them cope with the challenges of their everyday life through counselling programmes.
+In her early adulthood, Shirley dedicated seven years to missionary work and counselling programmes, working with teenagers and young adults.

 Shirley graduated from the National University of Singapore with a Bachelor of Arts and Social Sciences, majoring in Economics and Southeast Asian Studies.